Johnny-LeDev/Lib-VueUI/README.md

 # Lib-VueUI

-**Lib-VueUI** is a lightweight and flexible library for integrating Vue.js-based UI components in FiveM projects.
-It simplifies the management of custom user interfaces, dynamically loads UI elements, and handles user input events.
-Designed for FiveM servers, it allows seamless integration with Lua and enhances the in-game UI experience.
+**Lib-VueUI** is an elegant and lightweight library designed to facilitate the integration of Vue.js-driven user interface components into FiveM projects.
+It streamlines the management of custom user interfaces by dynamically loading UI elements and handling user input events.
+Crafted specifically for FiveM servers, this library enables seamless interaction with Lua and enhances the overall in-game user interface experience.

-## Features
+## Key Features

-- **Dynamic UI Component Loading**: Automatically load UI components from a configuration file and render them.
+- **Dynamic UI Component Loading**: Effortlessly load and render UI components based on a configurable file structure.
-- **Vue.js Powered**: Built with Vue.js to provide reactivity and simplicity.
+- **Vue.js Integration**: Built upon the Vue.js framework, it leverages its reactive data-binding and declarative rendering for enhanced simplicity and flexibility.
-- **Custom UI Elements**: Easily add new UI components with their own styles and behavior.
+- **Customizable UI Elements**: Easily extend and tailor the user interface with fully customizable components, each with their own unique style and behavior.
-- **Focus Management**: Supports handling NUI focus, controlling UI visibility and interaction.
+- **Focus Management**: Provides robust control over NUI focus, enabling fine-grained visibility and interaction management for UI elements.
-- **Event Handling**: Easily communicate between JavaScript (NUI) and Lua to trigger events on both sides.
+- **Bi-directional Event Handling**: Simplifies communication between JavaScript (NUI) and Lua, allowing the triggering of events on both sides for seamless integration.

 ## Installation